SciLifeLab/TIDDIT/README.md

 python TIDDIT.py  --cov --help
 ```

+TIDDIT is also distributed with an experimental Singularity environment (http://singularity.lbl.gov/index.html).
+This environment could be used to solve issues with the c++ libraries.
+This environment has been tested with Singularity 2.4.1-dist.
+You may either use the singularity image (TIDDIT.simg), or install it from the Singularity file.

+Type the following to enter a session using the TIDDIT.simg container:

+    singularity shell TIDDIT.simg

+Now you can install and run TIDDIT. type exit to leave the environment:

+    exit

+If you want, you can build the container yourself, then you type the following command:

+    singularity build TIDDIT_env.simg Singularity

+you may need sudo permissions

+    sudo singularity build TIDDIT_env.simg Singularity

+and enter it like this:

+    singularity shell TIDDIT_env.simg

 The SV module
 =============
 The main TIDDIT module, detects structural variant using discordant pairs, split reads and coverage information